ZHANGJIALELLLLL/CP3407.2026/README.md

 - Build a simple, user-friendly web application, deliverable within a 3-person team's realistic scope.

 ### Requirements Gathering
 Requirements were derived from structured user interviews with six students across three programmes (Human Resource Management, Accounting, Information Technology).
-Findings and interview questions are recorded in [`docs/Prac02-User-Research-and-User-Stories.md`](./docs/Prac02-User-Research-and-User-Stories.md).
 Key findings that shaped requirements: anonymity was the most-requested feature across all groups, users wanted post categories, and IT students specifically flagged the need for reporting/moderation and hiding personally identifying information.

 ### Prioritised Product Backlog